How to Stop Windshield Crack from Spreading

 Prevention Tips to Keep the Crack from Spreading

-While arranging for permanent repair, these measures can help prevent further damage:
+While arranging for permanent repair, these measures can help stop a crack in the windshield from spreading:

 1. Avoid Extreme Temperatures